LuizHNLorena/QualitativeClustering/README.md

    - `1` - Runs the technique (GM1)
    - `2` - Runs the technique (GM2)
    - `3` - Runs the technique (GM3)
- - `threshold` - threshold value used to translate the similarity matrix

 The following code excerpt shows how to create an LP file that represents the complete model (GM) for the dataset [1-Lenses.txt](data/1-Lenses.txt):